What Businesses Need to Comply with OSHA’s Industry Tracking Application Requirement

 Entering Your Data

-• You are required to do this annually.
-Please keep your business login name and password available for next year, especially if there is a chance your administrator who submitted the information will no longer be with your company.
-Creating a new account every year can be a hassle.
-It’s doable but still a hassle.
+Your establishment will be required to do this annually.
+So please keep your business login name and password available for next year, especially if the administrator who submitted the login is no longer with you next year.
+Creating a new account every year can be a hassle, doable, but still a hassle.

 Still confused?
 Contact your ICW Group risk management consultant, who can answer your questions.
 You can also check out my article on posting the 300A form if you need more help.